River Wonders: Exhibits

-The main attraction of this area is a large tank that houses several giant fish from the Mekong.
+Visitors first view an enclosure for a troop of lion-tailed macaques.
+The main attraction of this area is a large tank that houses several giant fish from the Mekong like the Mekong giant catfish, giant freshwater stingray and Siamese giant carp.
 Several smaller tanks feature smaller fish species.
-There is also an aviary based on a rice paddy field in Thailand with Asian birds.
+There is also an aviary based on a rice paddy field in Thailand with painted storks, black-faced spoonbills, rufous night herons and spotted whistling ducks.